 Access to your information – If you would like to know what information we hold and process about you, the category of information, who we share your information with, to ascertain the accuracy of the information and the criteria we apply in processing your information, you can make a request to us in writing.
 Such a request is known as a Subject Access Request (see Access to personal records)

-To make a subject access request and receive a copy of your personal information, or request the application of the above rights please contact Information Rights at:
+To make a subject access request and receive a copy of your personal information, or request the application of the above rights please contact Information Rights by email.

 Resource and Transformation Directorate